Patrick Kearney: Murders

 As time passed, Kearney greatly refined his modus operandi, which enabled him to carry out his crimes much more efficiently and frequently.
 Starting in 1974, Kearney is estimated to have committed murders on an almost monthly basis.
 After picking up his victims along the freeway or at gay bars in his Volkswagen or in his truck, Kearney would typically shoot his victims in the temple above the ear with a Derringer .22 pistol in his right hand, while steering his car with his left hand and simultaneously monitoring the car's speed to avoid exhibiting any unusual behavior to potential witnesses.
 After murdering his victims, Kearney would leave the bodies slumped upright in the passenger seat and drive to a secluded area to sexually violate them.

 After copulating with his victims' corpses, Kearney would usually mutilate and dismember the remains with a hacksaw before disposing of them in various locations such as canyons, landfills, and along the freeways, usually in industrial trash bags.
 In some cases, Kearney disposed of the bodies in the desert, where they could be consumed by carrion-eating animals.
-Kearney would sometimes drain the victim's blood to eliminate odor and would also sometimes bathe the body parts prior to disposal to minimize the presence of dried blood and eliminate fingerprint evidence.
-Sometimes, Kearney would beat his victims after they were dead.; he perceived beating his dead victims as a cathartic exercise and a means by which he could effectively vent suppressed anger and acquire a sense of power.
+Kearney would sometimes drain the victim's blood to eliminate odour and would also sometimes bathe the body parts prior to disposal to minimize the presence of dried blood and eliminate fingerprint evidence.
+Sometimes, Kearney would beat his victims after they were dead; he perceived beating his dead victims as a cathartic exercise and a means by which he could effectively vent suppressed anger and acquire a sense of power.
 Often, the victims resembled people who had bullied him in his childhood.

-Although Kearney primarily preyed on young men, there were known child and adolescent victims as well.
-Kearney's youngest victim was Ronald Dean Smith, age 5, who disappeared in Lennox, California on August 24, 1974.
-His body was discovered in Riverside County on October 12, 1974.
-Merle "Hondo" Chance, 8, of Venice, vanished on April 6, 1977, while supposedly riding his bicycle in the vicinity of Kearney's place of work.
-Kearney claims to have smothered the boy, taken his body home overnight and later disposed of the remains in the Angeles National Forest off Angeles Crest Highway, approximately 11 miles north of Altadena.
-Chance's decomposed remains were discovered on May 26, 1977.
-Merle Chance was Kearney's last known victim.
+In June 1971, John Demchik was picked up by Kearney after being offered a ride.
+Kearney had shot him in the head before disposing of his body 15 miles southeast of Calexico.
+Demchik's body would not be found until February 1973 by the Imperial County Police Department.
+When Demchik's body was found, it was initially believed that Demchik was a Mexican national who had illegally crossed the border.
+Upon closer inspection when exhumed, it was discovered that a bullet had entered Demchik's left ear and lodged behind his right cheek.
+Demchik would not be identified until 1978 and was Kearney's only victim to not be found mutilated.

+In September 1973, seventeen-year-old John Barwick was picked up hitchhiking on the southern California highway by Kearney.
+Barwick's body was found that same day.
+When Barwick was exhumed, there was strong evidence based on semen found in the rectum that Barwick was sexually assaulted at the time of death.